VIRiONT-network/VIRiONT_paper/README.md

 **tail_trim** : number of nucleotides to be trimmed at the 3'end (reverse primer removal).

 **VARIANT CALLING PARAMETERS:**
-**maxdepth** : maximum depth for samtools mpileup (sub-sampling of the total amount of reads is possible for a faster analysis).
+**max_depth** : maximum depth for samtools mpileup (sub-sampling of the total amount of reads is possible for a faster analysis).
 **basequality** : base quality cutoff for samtools mpileup (default parameter of samtools mpileup is set up at 13).

 **CONSENSUS PARAMETERS:**
 **Vfreq** : minor variant frequency threshold to call the consensus sequence.
 You can generate consensus sequences through a simple 50% majority rule or with a lower minor variant frequency to get degenerated bases.
-**mincov** : minimum coverage expected to generate consensus sequence.
+**min_cov** : minimum coverage expected to generate consensus sequence.
 N is called if the depth at the position is below this threshold.
 Of note, a minium depth of 20x is recommended by the Nanopore community.

 **MULTI-INFECTION PARAMETER:**
 **MI_cutoff** : Percentage cutoff for detecting a multiple infection case.
 See more above in the **Multiple Infection case** section.